breakingespanol/breakingespanol.github.io/about.md

 Living in Southern California, Spanish was an obvious choice.
 This podcast is our journey into learning Spanish and immersing ourselves into Latin culture.

-Enter your info below to stay updated about our progress. 👏🌴
+Enter your info below to stay updated about our progress 👏🌴

 ## ¡Hasta Pronto!